chimera-linux/dinit-chimera/README.md

 like `dinit_quiet=1 dinit_console_level=warn` to supress the "started" and "stopped" messages.

+These are all unset so they will not make it into the activation environment.

 Additionally, there are more parameters that are purely for the purpose of boot debugging and are implemented by `dinit-chimera` itself: